cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TheSameOption.md

 ---
 section: Claudia
-displayTitle: The
+displayTitle: "The Same Option Twice: Asking For A Second Is Allegedly Overindulgent"
-uriTitle: The
+uriTitle: the-same-option-twice
 ---

-The Same Option Twice: Asking For A Second Is Allegedly Overindulgent

 I'm caught between charybdis and Scylla.
 I'm coiled between a serpent and a snake.